Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 A personal website highlighting my skills as a developer.

-This three-section website highlights my competancies, along with the number of years experience per competancy, details what I can offer clients, and provides contact details.
+This three-section website highlights my competancies, along with the number of years experience per competancy, details what I can offer clients, and provides contact information.

 A live version can be found here (https://jimmybrunt.github.io/MileStoneProjectOne/)